 If your test result is about 35 u/ml your GP will arrange further tests or a follow-up appointment.

 What if my symptoms persist?

-For more information on how to make the most of your GP appointment, see our 10 Top Tips.
+For more information on how to make the most of your GP appointment, see our top tips.

 If you have further questions after reading this information, please speak to your GP or call our support line on 020 7923 5475.